 The warrants, which were issued to investors in the December 2007, March 2008, May 2009, October 2009, and June 2010 offerings, contain a provision for net cash settlement in the event that there is a fundamental transaction (contractually defined as a merger, sale of substantially all assets, tender offer, or share exchange).
 If a fundamental transaction occurs in which the consideration issued consists principally of cash or stock in a non-public company, then the warrant holder has the option to receive cash, equal to the fair value of the remaining unexercised portion of the warrant.
-Due to this contingent redemption provision, the warrants require liability classification in accordance with ASC Topic 480, "Distinguishing Liabilities from Equity," ("ASC 480") and are recorded at fair value.
-In addition, these warrants are not indexed to the Company's stock, and therefore also require liability classification under ASC 815, "Derivatives and Hedging," (ASC 815).
+Due to this contingent redemption provision, the warrants require liability classification in accordance with ASC 480, "Distinguishing Liabilities from Equity," ("ASC 480") and are recorded at fair value.
+In addition, the warrants issued in the May 2009, October 2009, and June 2010 offerings contain a cashless exercise provision that is exercisable only in the event a registration statement is not effective, which provision may not be operative if an effective registration statement is not available because an exemption under the U.S. securities laws may not be available to issue unregistered shares.
+As a result, net cash settlement may be required.